Key takeaways from Trump’s speech at the Republican National Convention

 “I’m not supposed to be here tonight – not supposed to be here,” he said.
 The crowd responded: “Yes, you are.”

 Trump added: “Thank you, but I’m not.
-And I’ll tell you, I stand before you in this arena only by the grace of Almighty God.”
+And I’ll tell you, I stand before you in this arena only by the grace of almighty God.”

 Republicans vouch for Trump’s character